Research Programs

 Zafer's research focus is safely using contaminated sites for biofuel crop production.
 He is studying how the contaminant uptake by crops and chemistry and quality of contaminated soils change with nutrient rich in situ soil treatments.
 This is a part of collaborative research effort began in 2016 between Eastern Europe and the United States, funded by North Atlantic Treaty Organization (NATO).

-For more information and current progress of this new project please visit
+For more information and the current progress of this project please visit: http://military-site-cleaning.cz/

 Stabilization of mine waste materials

-Lead and Zn were mined extensively in the Tri-State Mining Region for over 100 years culminating in a multitude of environmental issues.
-Large areas are void of vegetative cover, communities have been impacted by smelter emissions, and vast quantities of mine wastes and soils enriched with Pb, Zn, and Cd remain.
+Lead and Zn were mined extensively in the Tri-State Mining Region for over 100 years, culminating in a multitude of environmental issues.
+Large areas are void of vegetative cover, smelter emissions have impacted communities, and vast quantities of mine wastes and soils enriched with Pb, Zn, and Cd remain.
 Phytostabilization, in situ stabilization via soil amendments, and sub-aqueous disposal of mine wastes are being studied as remediation approaches.

 Ranju Karna: